How to Find Married Couples Looking to Adopt a Child [How the Process Works]

 At American Adoptions, you’ll never be shown a family that isn’t 100 percent committed to adoption and to giving your child all the love and opportunity he or she deserves.

-At American Adoptions, we’re available 24/7 to provide free, noncommittal information about pursuing adoption for your baby; just call 1-800-ADOPTION at any time.
+At American Adoptions, we’re available 24/7 for you to get support and information about pursuing adoption for your baby; just call 1-800-ADOPTION today.
 If, in the meantime, you’d like to start looking through the married adoptive families that have undergone our screening process and are waiting to adopt a child, click here.